authorTom/notes-on-VR-performance/README.md

-# VR-performance-guide
+# Notes on VR Performance
-A guide to optimising VR performance in Unreal Engine
+My notes on optimising VR performance for standalone and PCVR.